 Let's say you're one of those North Americans who loves Israel.

-- Removing the mask, seeing the occupation
+- Removing the Mask

 A New Year is dawning.
 And while you love Israel, you may well be one of those Jews whose thoughts of atonement – of reconsideration, of addressing wounds long left gaping and jagged and raw – extend to the Israeli government's policies in the West Bank and East Jerusalem.